From Soft Guidance to Hard Constraints on Diffusion Sampling

 3. Guo, Yingqing, Yukang Yang, Hui Yuan, and Mengdi Wang.
 “Training-Free Guidance Beyond Differentiability: Scalable Path Steering with Tree Search in Diffusion and Flow Models.”

-I will say classifier-free guidance is not a replacement to classifier guidance, since classifier guidance still has the unique functionality of enabling an unconditioned diffusion model to do conditioned generation.
+Classifier-free guidance is not a replacement for classifier guidance, since classifier guidance still has the unique functionality of enabling an unconditional diffusion model to do conditional generation.

 In such scenarios, we can still steer the sampling process by exploiting the stochasticity in DDPM sampling.
 In DDPM sampling, each denoising step samples from a Gaussian distribution around the predicted posterior mean: